Sekou Cooke

 Sekou Cooke is an American-Jamaican architect, author and educator, and is associated with the style of Hip-hop architecture.
-He is the Director of the Master in Urban Design program at UNC Charlotte and principal of Sekou Cooke Studio.
+He is the principal of Sekou Cooke Studio.
 Cooke is one of the founding members of the Black Reconstruction Collective.

 Experience

 Cooke was born and raised in Jamaica and received a B.Arch from Cornell University and a Master of Architecture degree from Harvard Graduate School of Design.
 He is a licensed architect in the State of New York.
-Prior to his tenure at UNC Charlotte he was an Assistant Professor of Architecture at Syracuse University.
+He was an Assistant Professor of Architecture at Syracuse University.